FlorianHubl/LocalStorage/README.md

 # LocalStorage
 A Swift Property Wrapper that allows users to automatically save and load objects in UserDefaults.

+## Install via Swift Package Manager:

+- Add it using XCode menu **File > Swift Package > Add Package Dependency**
+- Add **https://github.com/FlorianHubl/LocalStorage.git** as Swift Package URL
+- Click on the Package
+- Click Add Package and you are done :D

+## Requirements

+- iOS 13 or higher
+- iPadOS 13 or higher
+- macOS 10.15 or higher
+- Mac Catalyst 13 or higher
+- tvOS 6 or higher
+- watchOS 6 or higher

 ## How to use?

 Simple: Use it just like AppStorage.